 My inspiration for many of my designs comes from the landscape and skies in Devon but I also enjoy contrasting textures and colours which my medium offers endless possibilities.
 I like to mix media so include embroidery and patchwork within my work.
 As a garden designer I use my understanding of shape, colour and texture to guide my designs and some folk have often commented that my designs are like gardens and flowers.
 Colour has always been very important to me and I love the way colours react to each other and blend.

-I demonstrate rag rugging, throughout the peak holiday periods, at the famous cobbled street village Clovelly near Bideford.
-The Fisherman’s Cottage is set out as a typical fisherman’s cottage during the 1920’s.
-I have created most of the rugs in the cottage including the one in the adults bedroom which led to me working at Clovelly.
-I have now worked there providing demonstrations and workshops in rag rugging for 13 years during the holiday periods and looking forward to my 14th year this year 2017.
-I originally worked in the cottage but can now be found at the Visitors Centre.
+I have demonstrate rag rugging, throughout the peak holiday periods, at the famous cobbled street village Clovelly near Bideford for 14 years.
+I began doing this in The Fisherman’s but have then spent the last 7-8 years in the Visitors Centre.
+The Fishermans Cottage is set out as a typical fisherman’s cottage during the 1920’s.
+I have created all the rugs in the cottage including the one in the adults bedroom which led to me working at Clovelly.
+The one in the palour in front of the range is also one of mine made from woollen fabrics.

 I teach rag rugging at many museums throughout Devon and Somerset providing workshops for adults and children.
 I also teach for the Workers Educational Association [W.E.A.] - rag rugging, dressmaking & teacher training - throughout Devon, Cornwall and Somerset.
 I deliver rag rugging and embroidery courses for the WI college, Denman's, Oxford.

-I am also a tutor for Open University Tutor for their Access Courses, a Fellow for the Institute for Learning and Associate member of the College of Occupational Therapists.
+I am also a tutor for Open University Tutor for their Access Courses and an Associate member of the College of Occupational Therapists.

 Meeting HRH Pricess Royal at Clovelly with Hon John Rous, Owner of Clovelly.
 May 2014